Crunch-io/apidocs-sphinx/source/endpoint-reference/endpoint-boxdata.rst

 =============== ======= ================================================
 title           string  Human friendly identifier
 --------------- ------- ------------------------------------------------
-notes           string  Other information relevent for this CrunchBox
+notes           string  Other information relevant for this CrunchBox
 --------------- ------- ------------------------------------------------
 header          string  header information for the CrunchBox
 --------------- ------- ------------------------------------------------